kd1882/watch-commander/README.md

 - Swapped scope of the project to simplify everything.
 Going to stick with what impacts police officers the most: Application of the laws, domestic violence, mental health, and OUI cases.

 - Roughly got the code worked out to view MGL data, it works.
 Not good, better than it was.
+    - Cleaned up the imports a bit, still working em.

 ### Current Branches: